LLM Collaboration With Multi-Agent Reinforcement Learning: Experiments

+We optimize the interaction between 2 agents using single-turn and multi-turn MAGRPO.
+In the multi-turn setting, problem descriptions and the agents’ initial responses are provided to static checking (\textit{AST}) and dynamic execution models, which report errors for each agent.
+Ablations of external tools used, including self-evolving and expert guidance, are provided in the Appendix.

-The performance of MAGRPO-ST and MAGRPO-MT on HE is shown in Figures~\ref{fig:he_one_turn} and \ref{fig:he_2_turn}.
-Although MAGRPO-ST improves the syntactical correctness and develops valid cooperation, its test pass rate does not show much progress.
-As for MAGRPO-MT, agents are initially overwhelmed by the external model's feedback, resulting in even lower initial returns.
-They gradually adopt the suggestions and improve their returns.
-However, the improvement in test pass rate is still limited due to noisy entries in the dataset and unreliable feedback.
-This reflects the complexity and delicacy of coder coordination, where the main agent must accurately infer the functionality of auxiliary modules and trust their correctness without direct communication.
-As shown in Figures~\ref{fig:che_one_turn} and \ref{fig:che_2_turn}, MAGRPO-ST and MAGRPO-MT achieve higher overall returns and lower variances when trained on CHE.
-In MAGRPO-MT, although agents initially struggle to interpret the feedback, the normalized returns gradually increase and eventually surpass those of single-turn training.
-This indicates that, when trained on a dataset with well-defined cooperative structures and guided by reliable suggestions, agents can learn to incorporate feedback effectively and improve the quality of their responses.
+Figure~\ref{fig:he_one_turn} and Figure~\ref{fig:he_2_turn} show the normalized return of MAGRPO on HE over 10 runs.
+Single-turn MAGRPO training improves the syntactical correctness and develops valid cooperation, while the test pass rate does not show much progress.
+As for the multi-turning training, agents are initially overwhelmed by the external model's feedback, resulting in even lower initial returns.
+They gradually adopt the error signals and improve their returns.
+However, the test pass rate shows no significant improvement over the single-agent model, due to noisy entries in the dataset and hence unreliable feedback.
+This reflects the complexity and delicacy of decentralized coder coordination, where the main agent must accurately infer the functionality of auxiliary modules and trust their correctness without communication.

+The performance of single-turn and multi-turn MAGRPO on the CHE dataset is shown in Figures~\ref{fig:che_one_turn} and~\ref{fig:che_2_turn}.
+Results show that MAGRPO achieves higher overall returns and lower variance when trained on CHE over HE.
+In the multi-turn setting, although agents initially struggle to interpret the feedback, like training on HE, the returns gradually improve and eventually surpass those in the single-turn training.
+This demonstrates that, when trained on a dataset with well-defined cooperative structures, agents can learn to utilize error messages to improve their response quality.